opst/knitfab-docs/04.examples/spam-email-detection/spam-email-detection.en.md

 |---|---|---|---|---|
 | worker-run-64b5a7ae-5c85-48f1-b785-955c1709174a-nzhpq | 1/2 | ImagePullBackOff | 0 | 101s |

-- **`ImagePullBackOff` Error**: This indicates that Kubernetes can't pull the Docker image required for your run.
+**`ImagePullBackOff` Error**: This indicates that Kubernetes can't pull the Docker image required for your run.
+Follow the steps that match the type of your resitry.
   - **Local Registry:** If you're using a local Docker registry, ensure the `image` field in your Plan YAML uses `localhost` for the registry URI:

   <br>